hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 Say we are interested in searching for other sequences in our fastq files besides NNNNNNNNNN, and want to create output files that reflect those sequence names.
 But we don't want to have to edit the script every time we have a new sequence to look for.
 How might we edit `generate_bad_reads_summary_param.sh` using positional parameters so we can feed it any sequence we want?

-1. Add a line to capture `sequence` as a 2nd positional parameter
+1. Add a line to capture `sequence` as a 2nd positional parameter, and another line to echo the sequence to the user

 <details>
         <summary><i>Click here for answer</i></summary>

         sequence=$2
+        echo $sequence
 </details>

 2. Change what we are searching for in the `grep` statements